molgenis/molgenis/docs/user_documentation/admin-features/guide-ref-security.md

 ![Add membership](../../images/security/add_membership.png?raw=true, "Add membership")

-When a member is added to a group permissions are set according to the role he/her had been given.
+When a member is added to a group, permissions are set according to the role he/she has been given.
-The default settings for membership to a group is:
+The default permissions for these roles are as follows:

 **Manager**:
 * You can manage the memberships in the group